xitongsys/parquet-go/README.md

 ### Tips

 * Some platforms don't support all kinds of encodings.
 If you are not sure, just use PLAIN and PLAIN_DICTIONARY.
 * If the fields have many different values, please don't use PLAIN_DICTIONARY encoding.
 Because it will record all the different values in a map which will use a lot of memory.
+Actually it use a 32-bit integer to store the index.
+It can not used if your unique values number is larger than 32-bit.

 ## Repetition Type